 In Model Configuration Parameters > Data Import/Export, turn off all logging.

-The model must be single-rate.
-If the model requires resampling, then choose rational coefficients that keep the model single-rate.
+The model should be single-rate.
+If the model requires resampling, then choose rational coefficients that will keep the model single-rate.

 Do not add any Buffer blocks to the model.
 If you want to create convenient frame sizes, do it in your data sources.
 Using a Buffer block typically degrades performance.

 Avoid feedback loops.
-Typically, such loops imply scalar processing, which slows the model considerably.
+Typically, such loops imply scalar processing, which will slow down the model considerably.